dervish666/win7migration/README.md

         This will check if the essential software is a) installed and b) running.

     CheckRemoteComputers.ps1
         The idea behind this is to check all the computers in the list ADPCList.txt so we can see what is installed on the already built machines.
 At the moment it isn't working as I would like.

     defaults.txt
         This is for your list of default values for things like the backup destination, it also includes the default answers so the scipt can be run unattended.

 Each of the .ps1 files includes a batch file to facilitate running easily.
-The script can be run from the batch or direcly in powershell if script execution is enabled.
+The script can be run from the batch or directly in powershell if script execution is enabled.

 Backup User Data script.

-Functions:
+Process:

     Backup user data to a secure location
     Backup the my docs/desktop/pictures/videos folders